HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # Futurama (TV show)

-This palette is inspired by the colors used in the TV show Futurama:
+This palette is inspired by the colors used in the TV show *Futurama*:

 ```R
 library("ggsci")